-Consumer Alert: A large number of popular antidepressant medications have been linked to a severe heart birth defect known as tetralogy of Fallot.
-If you or a loved one has taken any of the drugs listed in this article while pregnant and given birth to a child with this condition, contact our antidepressant birth defects lawyers immediately.
+A number of popular antidepressant and anti-nausea medications have been linked to a severe birth defect called Tetralogy of Fallot (TOF).
+If you or a loved one has taken any of the drugs listed in this article during pregnancy and given birth to a child with this condition, contact our antidepressant birth defects lawyers immediately.

 What is it?